 - Soldering near battery

-Mix baking soda and water, pour over spilled acid to neutralize.
-A leaking battery needs to be disposed of safely, check your local treatment facility.
-Be mindful, a leaking battery will burn plastic, carpet, fabric trim and paint.
-Follow simple precautions and battery replacing is quite safe.
+Mix baking soda and water, and pour over spilled acid to neutralize.
+A leaking battery needs to be disposed of safely; check your local treatment facility.
+Be mindful that a leaking battery will burn plastic, carpet, fabric trim, and paint.
+Following simple precautions and battery replacement is quite safe.

 Is It OK To Touch Car Battery Terminals?

-A regular car battery terminal carries 12-15 volts and are not dangerous to touch.
+A regular car battery terminal carries 12-15 volts and is not dangerous to touch.
 Electric vehicle (EV) terminals however are not OK to touch.
-A Tesla for example runs around 400 volts and voltage across the human body should not exceed 100 volts.
+A Tesla, for example, runs around 400 volts, and the voltage across the human body should not exceed 100 volts.

-Electric vehicle terminal however, are very well insulated and the insulation is marked by a bright color, common colors include: orange; blue; yellow.
-Inadvertent contact with an electric vehicles battery or terminals isn’t possible, several covers and safety shields need to be removed.
+Electric vehicle terminals, however, are very well insulated, and the insulation is marked by a bright color, common colors include orange, blue, and yellow.
+Inadvertent contact with an electric vehicle’s battery or terminals isn’t possible.
+Several covers and safety shields need to be removed.

 How To Change Car Battery

-You’ll need to use caution around leaking acid, it will burn the eyes and skin and anything else it touches.
-Batteries are heavy but usually have a useful carry handle, allowing the battery fall risk damaging the new unit.
+You’ll need to use caution around leaking acid; it will burn the eyes and skin and anything else it touches.
+Batteries are heavy but usually have a useful carry handle, allowing the battery to fall and risk damaging the new unit.

-Locating your battery in some cars may be a challenge, so if yours is not under the hood, check your drivers manual or google your model.
-The usual places include, under the hood, in the trunk, under the rear seat, under the passenger seat.
+Locating your battery in some cars may be a challenge, so if yours is not under the hood, check your driver’s manual or google your model.
+The usual places include, under the hood, in the trunk, under the rear seat, and under the passenger seat.

 - Check that your new battery is identical, check the code or check the dimensions and remember to check the pole location and polarity.